Elisa Cotroneo, RSME, RSMT

 A pioneer in connecting and building bridges of contact among distinct therapeutic disciplines, Bibiana searches for an inter-disciplinary dialogue through health which can be accessible to everyone.
 She created and directs Bodywisdom Spain to fulfil this vision www.bodywisdomspain.com.

 Bibiana also trained as an Embodiment Facilitator in 2016.
-And is an associated teacher at the University of Valencia for both the Masters of Therapeutic Exercise and Advanced-Trainings (USA).
+She is an associated teacher for Advanced-Trainings (USA).

 Her love and enthusiasm for healing work and for people is immediately evident in her whole being, in her state of the art Physiotherapy clinic and in the vast number of programs she has created to assist all kinds of people to realize their potential in body, mind, heart and spirit.
 She enjoys a rich family life with her husband and 3 children (and her dog Zac.)